 Another 2000s fashion invention, the wide stud belt with double grommet, conferred the wearer with a rockstar chic twist.

-One 2000s fashion trend that continues to influence streetwear is wearing dresses over jeans, a style inspired by the ‘dresses over leggings’ looks of the same era.
+One 2000s fashion trend that continues to influence streetwear style is wearing dresses over jeans, inspired by the same era’s ‘dresses over leggings’ looks.

 Also, the dresses over jeans 2000s style signaled the start of first looks that began to blur gender lines with a rebellious feel.